 Melineze Christie completed her studies in Occupational Therapy at the University of Witwatersrand.
 After completing her community service in Lenasia, she decided to follow her dream to become a Paediatric Occupational Therapist.
 Melineze took on three part-time jobs as a Paediatric OT in completely different environments to gain experience with children from different ages, backgrounds and with different challenges.
 She has since moved into private practice.
 Melineze services clients in the Linden, Randburg, Roodepoort and Krugersdorp areas.

 Lou & Marli Morgan work as a Physiotherapists team bringing a holistic dynamic to the team.
 Their practice, Morgan Physiotherapy service clients in the Roodepoort/Krugersdorp area as well as the Netcare Garden City hospital.
 Lou studied BScPhysio at the University of the Western Cape whilst Marli completed her BScPhysio degree at the University of Stellenbosch.
-Both share a deep love for helping children achieve their physical dreams.
+Both share a deep love for helping children achieve their physical dream.

 With use of the Applied Behaviour Analysis technique, we strive to find the best possible solution to your child's behaviour issues.
 We also do home and school visits, to ensure that each child grow and adapt aptly to their environment with assistance.